josalvatorre/personal-setup-ansible/README.md

-# Jose's Ubuntu setup automation using Ansible
+# Jose's personal machine setup automation using Ansible

-I use this repository to automate the setting-up of my personal Ubuntu machine for personal development.
+I use this repository to automate the setting-up of my personal machines, which are normally Mac or Ubuntu machines.
+I have a separate version for my work machine.

 Most of the automation is performed using [Ansible][1], an ssh-based configuration management software originally designed for deploying software to many production machines.